 Domestic violence often constitutes criminal assault.
 If the situation is serious and you or your children are in immediate danger then you should contact the local police station immediately and seek their assistance.
-The police are under an obligation to treat domestic violence and abuse seriously and cannot simply dismiss the matter as a “domestic incident.”

 As well as bringing (or sometimes instead of) criminal charges it is often possible to obtain a civil court order (also known as an injunction) to exclude the abusive person from your home or other property (this is called an occupation order) or to prohibit the abusive person from carrying out further abuse (this is called a non-molestation order).